Season (sports): Preseason

-In association football, many clubs tour and then they have a series of exhibition games for training purposes.
+In association football, many clubs tour and then play a series of exhibition games for training purposes.
 Specifically in Brazil, teams play in state championships before the start of the Brazilian League.

-In baseball, many clubs go to spring camp and then they have spring training.
+In baseball, many professional clubs go to spring camp and followed by an exhibition spring training season.

 In gridiron football, the National Football League's preseason and the Canadian Football League's preseaon are highly structured three– or two–game series of games, respectively, in which teams are afforded a larger roster limit and play games that do not count toward their records; they are used to evaluate and prepare talent for the upcoming regular season.
 In college football, particularly that played at the FBS level, a true preseason is not played but many teams play a "spring game" which is an internal team practice structured like a game.

-In the highest levels of professional tennis, the preseason (November–December) consists of extensive period of training on and off the court (gym/fitness work as well as working on tennis-specific skills like for example improving the accuracy of serve).
+In the highest levels of professional tennis, the preseason (November–December) consists of extensive period of training on and off the court (gym and fitness work as well as working on tennis-specific skills like for example improving the accuracy of serve).